-The Lunch Talks continue unabated in 2021, and on 16 March there will be two battery-related presentations: One from PhD student Halvor Hval, and one from Wei He in Equinor.
+The Lunch Talks continue unabated in 2021, and this fall we will have seminars on 16 September, 12 October and 16 November.
 The MoZEES Lunch Talk series was launched spring 2020 and is intended as an informal, low threshold meeting place for researchers and user partners in MoZEES.
 The Lunch Talks gives the attendants an opportunity to catch up on the recent developments and ongoing research activities in the Center, and engage in discussions on the relevant topics.

 The Digital Lunch Talk program 2021:

 In this Lunch Talk Center Director Øystein Ulleberg will present the MoZEES Roadmaps, followed by remarks and comments from industry partners.

 - Introduction, Katinka Grønli (5 min)

 - Presentation of MoZEES Roadmaps, Øystein Ulleberg (15 min)

 - Comments on MoZEES Battery Technology Roadmap, Rahul Fotedar, Morrow Batteries (TBC) (10 min)